-AOs must include the Mandatory Standard Provision, "Limiting Construction Activities (August 2013)" in all solicitations and awards.
-If the assistance award permits construction activities based on the policy above (or as authorized by waiver), the AO must insert the description and location(s) of the specific construction activities under section (d) of the provision.
+AOs must include the mandatory standard provision, "Limiting Construction Activities ("August 2023)" in all solicitations and awards.
+If the assistance award permits construction activities based on the policy above (or as authorized by an exception or waiver), the AO must insert the description and location(s) of the specific construction activities under section (d) of the provision.
 If the award does not include construction activities, the AO must insert "Construction is not eligible for reimbursement under this award" in section (d) of the provision.